-If you are driving in Mexico, you will need to purchase Mexican car insurance, as your U.S. insurance will not fully cover you if you have an accident in Mexico.
+If you are driving in Mexico, you will also need to purchase Mexican car insurance.
+Most U.S. insurance policies will not fully cover you if you have an accident in Mexico.

 Have you taken your dog to Mexico?
 How was your experience?

 Please log in again.
 The login page will open in a new tab.
 After logging in you can close it and return to this page.